thassio-vinicius/github_stats_app/README.md

 # Github Stats App

-Github Stats Mobile app developed with Flutter and the OpenAI API.
+Github Stats Mobile app developed with Flutter and the GitHub API.
+It performs heavy batched computations seamlessly that allows the user to see a full count of each letter that appears in any public repository for up to two different Programming Languages.

 <p float="left">
   <img src="./previews/preview1.png" width="175" />